duniter/duniter/doc/Protocol.md

 ###### Current time

-Current time is the one provided by the block being currently used.
-For a new block, it is the new block's time.
+Current time is the one provided by the block being currently used, and provided by `ConfirmedDate` field.
+For a new block, it is the new block's time provided by `ConfirmedDate`.
 For a previous block in the blockchain, it is the previous block's time.

-###### Machine time

-Another existing time is the machine time, which is the time provided by the computer running the software implementing UCP.

 ###### Certification validity
 A certification is to be considered valid if its age in the blockchain (date of the block adding it) is less or equal to `[sigValidity]` compared to another block.